jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

 To send these signals using systemd, create the following two `.service` files in `/etc/systemd/system`, calling them something appropriate (e.g. `jamulusTogglerec.service`).

-For turning recording on or off (depending on the current state):
+To turn recording on or off (depending on the current state):

 ~~~
  [Unit]